“The Man Without Talent,” by Yoshiharu Tsuge. New York Review Comics, February 2020. 240 pp. Paperback, $22.95. Adult.

-Thanks to Better World Books, 215 S. Main St. in Goshen, for providing me with books to review.
-You can find all of these books at the store.
+Thanks to Fables Books, 215 South Main Street in downtown Goshen, Indiana, for providing Commons Comics with books to review.